 In another postcard dated Aug.
 29, 1916, from Connellsville, daughter Mary sent a note to her aunt in Normalville, Rachel Ruamy Pritts.
 Mary wrote: "McKinley and Mother arrived alright.
 When you come down Friday and bring McKinley's search light.
 Bring my princess slip that isn't made.
 The search light is on the window sill.
 My princess slip is there someplace."

-Son William "McKinley" Kooser (1896-1919) suffered from diabetes.
+Tragically, their son William "McKinley" Kooser (1896-1919) suffered from diabetes.
 He is known to have traveled to visit his Pritts relatives in Normalville in August 1917, as his cousin Bessie Pritts wrote to Homer Pritts: "Suppose you are having some time since Kinley is there.
 Did they surprise youns.
 I would like to see them.
 What time did Father and Mother get home."
 Tragedy struck again in the spring of 1919 when McKinley died at home at age 22.
 His body was sent by the "Pennsylvania train" to Connellsville, PA for burial at Hill Grove Cemetery.

 Sadly, the Kooser marriage did not last.
 At some point Susan and John divorced.
 John continued to resided in East Liverpool at 1028 St. George Street.
 He worked as a "millman" in the sheet heating industry.
 Susan then moved in with her married daughter Mary Lohman in Sebring, Mahoning County, OH.